-Acquisition Plan: If a major information resources project involves a procurement, an Acquisition Plan is required to be filed with QAT.
-This should also include a copy of the draft solicitation(s) before being posting.
+If a major information resources project involves a procurement, over \$10.0 Million an Acquisition Plan is required to be filed with QAT.
+This should also include a copy of the draft solicitation(s) before being posted.
+While not statutorily required, QAT recommends agencies complete and submit an acquisition plan for any size MIRP.